 Eligibility and Concentration Declaration

-Students from all MBA populations—two-year, one-year, evening, and Fast Track*—may pursue a concentration in General Marketing.
+Students from all MBA populations—Two-Year, One-Year, Evening, and Blended Learning*—may pursue a concentration in General Marketing.
 Students are eligible to declare a marketing concentration if they (1) have completed their core marketing requirements, (2) are in good academic standing , and (3) have not been required to remediate any marketing topic from their core marketing material.
-Students may declare a marketing concentration by emailing Mary Keane.
+Students may declare a marketing concentration by completing the online concentration declaration form.
 Declaration deadlines are as follows: